The gripping account of Babylon’s last days and Israel’s return to the Promised land

 “Forget it.
 I don’t need you anyway.”

-Zerubbabel spun around and his head dropped.
+Zerubbabel spun around, and his head dropped.
+He’d done it again.
+Why couldn’t he think before he opened his mouth?
+His thoughts raced.
 “Nintu.
 I made the waves into a battlefield and fought the Assyrians.”

 “I see.”
-Nintu’s eyes bore into him in the same manner they did when looking for deception.
+Nintu’s eyes bore into him in the same manner they did when he was looking for deception.
 “With such an outburst, I assume you won.”

 The feeling of being caught stealing an extra fig cake swept through Zerubbabel and he rubbed his birthmark as if it should take the blame.
 “I saw it again.”